 The short answer is YES.
 Don’t worry though, if there are no apparent signs other than itching, they usually disappear by themselves.
 What makes flea bites itch isn’t the actual bite itself, it’s the flea saliva, which it injects into your body when it bites.
 It contains a substance which helps it to eat without being disrupted.
 If you or your pet has already been bitten by a flea once before, it’s possible to get an allergic reaction to the saliva.

 Be careful not to scrub too hard, as you may risk making an even bigger hole in the wound.
 Ice or cold water soothes itching for a period and prevents swelling and inflammation.
 You should also clean the infected area with antiseptic soap, which prevents your body from being invaded by all sorts of nasty bacteria.
-If you’d rather drink some antihistamine it might help also, but you should contact your doctor or pharmacist before you do that.
+Taking antihistamine might also help, but you should contact your doctor or pharmacist before you do that.

 Allergic reactions from flea bites on humans

-Now it gets serious.
+Sometimes, flea bites can get very serious.
 Some people are more sensitive to flea bites than others.
 In the worst cases of flea bites on humans, people have reacted dangerously to the bites and have gone into anaphylactic shock.
-However, this occurs very rarely and if you’re still reading this, luckily you aren’t hit that hard.
+However, this occurs rarely and since you’re still reading, hopefully you aren’t hit that hard.
+Here are some other symptoms of allergic reactions from flea bites on humans.
+Contact your doctor if you experience any of this:

 - Difficulty breathing